 Significant environmental sensitivities identified in the licence areas are the highly important seabird populations, presence of marine mammals and fisheries interests.
-In addition, the benthic (seafloor) habitat is considered to be both sensitive to disturbance and relatively unstudied, although benthic surveys have previously demonstrated a relatively homogeneous (uniform) macrofauna in a relatively homogeneous environment, with no significant indication of pollution from previous drilling.
+The benthic (seafloor) habitat is considered to be a relatively homogenous environment with no habitats of conservation significance found during the survey in August 2008 of the licence blocks.